tm-a-t/TGPy/guide/docs/basics/examples.md

 ### Download a picture or file

 Download a picture from a message to the TGPy directory.
-Use in reply to the message:
+Reply to the message with the following:

 ```python
 await orig.download_media('example.jpg')